Hamilton-West-Science-Olympiad/badger-invitational/content/_index.md

-We will use the **MiniSO format**, but with the addition of **video submission for some build events:** Mission Possible B, Mousetrap Vehicle B, and Gravity Vehicle C. Boomilever and Wright Stuff will be offered as trial events.
+We will use the **MiniSO format**, but with the addition of **video submission for some build events:** Mission Possible B, Mousetrap Vehicle B, and Gravity Vehicle C. Boomilever B/C, Elastic Launched Gliders B and Wright Stuff C will be offered as trial events.

 In addition to the Nationals slate of events, we will also run the additional Wisconsin events: Code Analysis C, Code Busters B, Virtual